Mastro 👨🍳 Docs

 Third-party packages

 For complex functionality that would take you a long time to write yourself, it can be useful to install packages from NPM or JSR.
-These are package repositories where people (i.e. third-parties) can share code for you to use.
+These are package repositories where people share code for you to use.
+However, take a bit of time to evaluate a package before adding it as a dependency to your project.
+Code quality, bundle size, security practices, and long-term maintenance outlook varies a lot between different third-party packages.

 On the server

-Let’s look at an example.
 You might want to use the markdown-it package from NPM, instead of the @mastrojs/markdown package to generate HTML from your markdown files on the server.
-You’d want to be able to import it with the markdown-it specifier in any server-side JavaScript file:

 Copied!